 |Treaty||Last report lodged||Next report due||Last appearance before treaty committee|

-|Convention Against Torture||4th periodic report lodged on 7 April 2005||August 2012||4th periodic report considered by the Committee Against Torture 29-30 April 2008 at its 40th session|
+|Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment||4th and 5th periodic reports lodged on 31 July 2013||TBA||3rd periodic report considered by the Committee Against Torture 29-30 April 2008 at its 40th session|

-|International Covenant on Civil and Political Rights||5th periodic report lodged on 25 July 2007||To be advised.
-Australia has accepted the HRC’s new alternative process: the ‘List of Issues Prior to Reporting’ and awaits the adoption of a list of issues by the HRC.||5th periodic report considered by the Human Rights Committee in March 2009 at its 95th session|
+|International Covenant on Civil and Political Rights||5th periodic report lodged on 25 July 2007||2012||5th periodic report considered by the Human Rights Committee in March 2009 at its 95th session|

 |Convention on the Elimination of Discrimination Against Women||Combined 6th and 7th periodic reports lodged on 25 July 2007||July 2014||6th and 7th periodic reports considered by the CEDAW Committee in July 2010 at its 46th session|

-|Convention on the Elimination of Racial Discrimination||15th, 16th and 17th periodic reports lodged in December 2009||October 2012||15th, 16th and 17th periodic reports considered by the CERD Committee in Augsut 2010 at its 77th session|
+|Convention on the Elimination of Racial Discrimination||Combined 15th, 16th and 17th periodic reports lodged in December 2009||October 2014 for Combined 18th, 19th and 20th periodic reports||15th, 16th and 17th periodic reports considered by the CERD Committee in August 2010 at its 77th session|